Avro Avian Flight

 Lang is a long way behind at present with his technical reports but promises he will catch up.

-This report was received from Bev Kidby on November 2nd, 1998
+This report was received from Bev Kidby on November 2nd 1998

 Proa is a 30,000 acre sheep and cattle property with the nearest neighbour 20km away, and as promised proved to be a great stopover.
 Saturday saw many family friends and neighbours either drive or fly by to see the Avian and meet Lang and I. Saturday night Duncan and Judy organised a BBQ and with a bonfire background Lang related his trip to a very enthusiastic audience.

 At 9am on Sunday morning Lang in the Avian and Duncan and I in the Cessna 150 headed for Winton, where many residents were at the airport to greet Lang.
 After Peter Evert welcomed Lang, he had the job of unveiling a plaque in commemoration of the flight.
-We were then wisked into town to visit the very impressive Waltzing Matilda Centre.
+We were then whisked into town to visit the very impressive Waltzing Matilda Centre.

 At 12:30 both aircraft were off again to a warm welcome from the town of Longreach, the Mayor Joan Malony gave Lang an official welcome and Pat and Joe Shannon greeted us on behalf of the Qantas Foundation Museum.
 We folded the wings on the Avian and it fitted nicely into the hanger beside the Avro 504.
 Here we said goodbye to Duncan as he headed back to Proa.